-Icon Name Description Back During a work session, keeps track of where you have navigated to.
+lcon Name Description $\langle \!$ Back During a work session, keeps track of where you have navigated to.
 The Back button enables you to navigate between previously visited views.
 The Back control displays your previous view.
 Forward Enables you to navigate to the next view.
 This button is only enabled if you clicked Back or if you chose a history option.
-AdminPoi nt Home Navigates to the highest level entity, usually the instance or Tier (all instances).
-The time frame settings remain the same.
-Stop Stops a request for information from the server.
-Refresh Updates the data currently displayed.
-Favorites Enables you to add or remove favorites in your Favorites list.
-Send Opens a new email message in your email program with the link to the current application in context.
-Settings Opens the Findings Settings, General Settings, and Time Frame Settings dialog boxes.
-Help Opens the online help in context.
+AdminPoint AdminPo int Launches Precise AdminPoint.
+Home Navigates to the highest level entity, usually the instance or Tier (all instances).
+The time frame settings remain the same. \otimes Stop Stops a request for information from the server.

+Ø Refresh Updates the data currently displayed. ☆- Favorites Enables you to add or remove favorites in your Favorites list.
+Send Opens a new email message in your email program with the link to the current application in context. - Settings Opens the Findings Settings, General Settings, and Time Frame Settings dialog boxes.
+2 Help Opens the online help in context.